China's FX Market Shows Resilience

 The foreign exchange market in China exhibited remarkable activity during this periodIn the first three quarters, the total trading volume within the onshore RMB foreign exchange market reached approximately $30.27 trillion, an increase of 10.1% compared to the previous yearThis volume comprises spot and derivative transactions amounting to $10.18 trillion and $20.09 trillion, respectively, with derivatives accounting for 66.4% of total trade—an impressive increase of 3.7 percentage points from the first three quarters of 2023.

-The RMB exchange rate has remained fundamentally stable amid two-way fluctuations, and the rational expectations and transactions in the foreign exchange market show orderly progressThe international payment balance is generally maintained at its fundamental equilibrium, providing a solid foundation for sustained stability in China's foreign exchange market moving forward.
+Deputy Director of SAFE, Li Hongyan, highlighted that the Chinese foreign exchange market has showcased considerable resilience this year, with a stabilization trend observed recentlyThe RMB exchange rate has remained fundamentally stable amid two-way fluctuations, and the rational expectations and transactions in the foreign exchange market show orderly progressThe international payment balance is generally maintained at its fundamental equilibrium, providing a solid foundation for sustained stability in China's foreign exchange market moving forward.

-A key characteristic of the current market is the renewed net inflow of cross-border fundsData indicates that, during the first three quarters, there was a slight overall surplus in the foreign exchange transactions conducted by banks, beginning with a marginal surplus in the first quarter, shifting to a deficit in the second quarter, and then returning to a surplus in the third quarterNotably, goods trade has continued to demonstrate net inflow, foreign investment in China shows promising trends, and domestic entities maintain orderly foreign investments.
+A key characteristic of the current market is the renewed net inflow of cross-border fundsData indicates that, during the first three quarters, there was a slight overall surplus in the foreign exchange transactions conducted by banks, beginning with a marginal surplus in the first quarter, shifting to a deficit in the second quarter, and then returning to a surplus in the third quarter

-Since the beginning of this year, the comprehensive yields on RMB bonds have been consistently favorable, leading to increased foreign investment in these vehiclesCurrently, foreign ownership of onshore RMB bonds exceeds $640 billion, reaching historical highsAdditionally, following a surge in domestic stock markets, foreign net purchases of onshore equities had further increased since late September, signifying a growing appetite for RMB asset allocation among international investors.
+Li Hongyan elaborated on the encouraging shift in international investment trends, stating that foreign asset allocation towards RMB-denominated assets has shown robust momentum recentlySince the beginning of this year, the comprehensive yields on RMB bonds have been consistently favorable, leading to increased foreign investment in these vehiclesCurrently, foreign ownership of onshore RMB bonds exceeds $640 billion, reaching historical highsAdditionally, following a surge in domestic stock markets, foreign net purchases of onshore equities had further increased since late September, signifying a growing appetite for RMB asset allocation among international investors.

 The current account balance has also remained in a reasonable surplusThroughout the first half of the year, China's current account surplus reached $93.7 billion, accounting for 1.1% of the Gross Domestic Product (GDP) and remaining within a balanced rangePreliminary statistics for the third quarter indicate that the current account surplus remains at similarly reasonable levels.

-Jia Ning, Director of the International Balance of Payments Department at SAFE, remarked on China's continuing advantage in its supply chains and production capabilities, which has enhanced its external trade competitiveness and stimulated the growth of productive service exports
+Jia Ning, Director of the International Balance of Payments Department at SAFE, remarked on China's continuing advantage in its supply chains and production capabilities, which has enhanced its external trade competitiveness and stimulated the growth of productive service exportsFurthermore, the vast consumption potential of the Chinese market enables global trading partners to share in the growth opportunities presented by China's development, thus promoting a balanced expansion of the country's import and export activities.

-Looking ahead, China is expected to experience steady growth in both exports and imports, resulting in a stable trade surplusJia observed that several factors contribute to this outlook: first, a mild global economic recovery continues to bolster external demand for Chinese exportsSecond, the intrinsic momentum supporting export growth remains robustOn the import side, the ongoing upward trajectory of China's economic operations, fueled by a resurgence in consumer activity, is likely to increase international demand for goodsIn recent years, proactive measures to facilitate greater importation into China have opened avenues for global markets to access the Chinese market, further driving the scale of imports.
+Second, the intrinsic momentum supporting export growth remains robustOn the import side, the ongoing upward trajectory of China's economic operations, fueled by a resurgence in consumer activity, is likely to increase international demand for goodsIn recent years, proactive measures to facilitate greater importation into China have opened avenues for global markets to access the Chinese market, further driving the scale of imports.

-China has been relentlessly advancing its industrial transformation to foster a deeper integration of the service sector with manufacturing, facilitating rapid development in high-end services such as the digital economy and intellectual property, leading to steady growth in service trade exports.
+Moreover, the structure of service trade balance is progressively improving, which might lead to moderated trade differentials in the futureChina has been relentlessly advancing its industrial transformation to foster a deeper integration of the service sector with manufacturing, facilitating rapid development in high-end services such as the digital economy and intellectual property, leading to steady growth in service trade exports.

-In response to widespread concerns regarding adjustments in monetary policies of major economies, the foreign exchange authority is enhancing its monitoring effortsIn September, the Federal Reserve announced a 50-basis-point rate cut, signaling a departure from its prolonged tightening policy, leading to some adjustments in interest differentials between China and the U.SThe future trajectory of Fed rate cuts remains uncertain, and market expectations are rapidly adapting in response to fluctuations in U.Seconomic data.
+In response to widespread concerns regarding adjustments in monetary policies of major economies, the foreign exchange authority is enhancing its monitoring effortsIn September, the Federal Reserve announced a 50-basis-point rate cut, signaling a departure from its prolonged tightening policy, leading to some adjustments in interest differentials between China and the U.SThe future trajectory of Fed rate cuts remains uncertain, and market expectations are rapidly adapting in response to fluctuations in U.S. economic data.

-Although exposed to some impacts, China's foreign exchange market has maintained stability, attributed largely to the robust support derived from China’s economic fundamentals.
+Li noted that past experiences suggest that adjustments in the Fed's monetary policy will invariably exert spillover effects on global financial marketsAlthough exposed to some impacts, China's foreign exchange market has maintained stability, attributed largely to the robust support derived from China’s economic fundamentals.

-Experts assert that enhancements in the market-oriented formation of the RMB exchange rate mechanism over recent years have augmented the automatic stabilizer function of exchange rate adjustments in international payments, thereby facilitating better responsiveness to external pressuresCompanies have also become more proficient in utilizing foreign exchange derivatives to hedge against currency risks, along with a rising tendency to engage in cross-border RMB settlements to mitigate currency mismatchesThese positive trends have alleviated the volatility in the foreign exchange market, thereby contributing to a more rational market outlook and trading behavior.
+Experts assert that enhancements in the market-oriented formation of the RMB exchange rate mechanism over recent years have augmented the automatic stabilizer function of exchange rate adjustments in international payments, thereby facilitating better responsiveness to external pressures